annehutter/astraeus/analysis/README.rst

 Execution
 ---------

-The first test case can then be run by
+The analysis can then be run by
 ::

     $ ./analyse iniFile.ini